UN: Millions more people on the 'edge of famine' | DW | 08.11.2021

 That represents an increase of nearly 3 million this year alone.

-World Food Programme (WFP) Executive Director David Beasley said in a statement that "tens of millions of people are staring into an abyss."
+David Beasley, executive director of the World Food Program (WFP), said in a statement that "tens of millions of people are staring into an abyss."

-"We’ve got conflict, climate change and COVID-19 driving up the numbers of the acutely hungry, and the latest data show there are now more than 45 million people marching towards the brink of starvation."
+"We've got conflict, climate change and COVID-19 driving up the numbers of the acutely hungry, and the latest data show there are now more than 45 million people marching towards the brink of starvation," he said.

 "Manmade conflict is driving instability and powering a destructive new wave of famine that threatens to sweep the world," said Beasley.

-Increases in Ethiopia, Haiti, Somalia, Angola, Kenya, and Burundi also contributed to the rise.
+Increased food insecurity in Ethiopia, Haiti, Somalia, Angola, Kenya and Burundi also contributed to the rise.

 Beasley's comments came after a fact-finding trip to Afghanistan.
 The food agency has increased support to assist nearly 23 million people in need following the Taliban takeover of the country.